-The George and Jane Wallace Summer Theatre Internship Award
+The George and Jane Wallace Summer Performing Arts Internship Award

 The 2013 Wallace Award Winner is Catalina Munis C'14, who served as an apprentice in Palomino, Columbia, with ImaginAction, a non-profit theater arts organization.
 Under the direction of founder Hector Aristizabal, Catalina combined Theater of the Oppressed (community based education utilizing theater for social transformation) training with interventions in the local community.

-The Wallace Award will provide a Penn undergraduate with funds to support a summer theatre internship in a professional environment.
-The award recipient will receive a $3,000 stipend.
-Past winners have done internships in for-profit and not-for-profit theatres in New York City, Minneapolis, Philadelphia, Paris, the Berkshires, and points beyond.
+The Wallace Award provides one Penn undergraduate with funds to support a summer internship in a professional performing arts or related entertainment organization.
+The award recipient receives a $3,000 stipend.
+Half is given in advance of the summer internship and the second half is given the following fall semester after the recipient submits a journal essay describing the learning experience.
+Past winners have done internships at non-profit and commercial theatres in New York City, Minneapolis, Philadelphia, Paris, the Berkshires, and points beyond.
 Applicants are responsible for securing their internship.

-- What is the extent of your theatrical experience at Penn?
+- What is the extent of your performing arts experience at Penn?

-- What kind of theatre internship do you intend to pursue?
+- What kind of internship are you pursuing?

-- What kind of theatrical organization would you prefer?
+- What kind of performing arts organization do you want to intern for?

 - How will this experience benefit your professional or academic aspirations?

-Essays are due February 11th, 2015 at 5pm to firstname.lastname@example.org.
-Essays will be reviewed by a panel of Penn staff, faculty, students and members of the Wallace family.
+Essays are due February 13th, 2016 at 5pm to firstname.lastname@example.org.
+Essays are reviewed by a panel of Penn staff, faculty, students and members of the Wallace family.
 Interviews may be required.
-Applicants must be Penn undergraduates.
-Juniors will be given preference.
-Seniors are not eligible.

 For more information contact the Director of Platt House at 215-898-2312 or email@example.com.